Visiting Limon Costa Rica

 Where to stay

 Limon doesn’t have a huge selection of hotels but the ones that are there, are both charming and comfortable.
-The Tree House Lodge, is true to its name and has a number of small lodges that look exactly like a luxurious tree house.
-It is surrounded by lush, tropical rain forest and is bound to please the nature lover.
+Oe of the most interesting hotels in Limon is the Tree House Lodge.
+True to its name, it has a number of small lodges that look exactly like a luxurious tree house.
+It is surrounded by stunning flora and fauna and is bound to please the nature lover.
 If you want to be closer to the action, you might like, Shawanda lodge or Hotel Banana Azul.
 They are located in the vibrant and stunning Puerto Viejo.